catlinman/campdown/README.md

 ## Setup ##

-To run Campdown, simply open up the Python interpreter or run the script in your native shell using the following command.
-Windows users should in this case make sure that they have their Python installation folder added to their PATH variable.
-The same goes for Python's script folder which contains *pip* by default.

-    $ python3 campdown.py [Track, album or discography URL] [Optional output folder location]
+Campdown can be installed allowing you to directly run the `campdown` command.
+This also installs any dependencies the script might have.

+    $ python3 setup.py install

-Campdown requires *requests* and *mutagen* which you can download using *pip*.
+If you don't want to use the setup but would like to still use the script directly or intend to use it within your project you will have to still install *requests* and *mutagen* which you can download using *pip*.

     $ pip install requests mutagen

+To run Campdown simply execute the following command.

+    $ campdown <Track, album or discography URL> <Optional output folder location>

+If you want to use the CLI without the setup you can run the *campdown.py* script in the project root directory.
+Make sure to have dependencies installed beforehand.

 ## Notice ##